 2. Gas Lasers

 Gas lasers use a gas mixture as the active lasing medium.
 The lasing is typically initiated by an electrical arc, which triggers stimulated emission.
-Variations within the class are significant in their different capabilities in wavelength and power, though their structures and operation are similar.
+Variations within the class are significant in their different capabilities in wavelength and power, though their structures and operations are similar.
 Helium-neon (HeNe) lasers employ a mixture of helium and neon as the active medium.
 They produce (visible) red light at 632.8 nanometers (nm) and are suited to low-power, eye-visible applications.
-Carbon dioxide (CO2) lasers use a mixture of carbon dioxide, nitrogen, and helium as the active medium.
+Carbon dioxide (CO₂) lasers use a mixture of carbon dioxide, nitrogen, and helium as the active medium.
 They generate infrared (IR) light at a wavelength of 10.6 micrometers (μm).
-High power at low construction cost makes them widely used in industry for cutting, etc. Argon-ion lasers use ionized argon as the active medium.
+High power at low construction cost makes them widely used in industry for cutting.
+Argon-ion lasers use ionized argon as the active medium.
 They emit visible light at various wavelengths.
-They are used in display systems and in research.
+They are used in display systems and research.

 Excimer lasers use a blend of noble gases as an active medium: argon, krypton, and xenon, with fluorine or chlorine.
-They produce ultraviolet (UV) light at selected wavelengths, defined by the gas mixture.
+They produce ultraviolet (UV) light at selected wavelengths defined by the gas mixture.
 They are widely used in medical and industrial applications.
 Krypton-ion lasers use ionized krypton as the active medium.
 They emit visible light in the red and green spectra.
 These lasers are used in scientific research and display technologies.
 Nitrogen lasers use nitrogen (N2) as the active medium.
 They produce pulsed UV and are used in research, spectroscopy, and laser fluorescence.

 3. Excimer Lasers